 Does this affect what I should feed my cockatiel?

 Yes, this means cockatiel diets must be balanced in their nutritional content, the best cockatiel food will be a nutritious mix of fruits, nuts, seeds, and vegetables.
 This means a mix of proteins, carbohydrates, fats, minerals, and vitamins.

-The best seeds for cockatiels are those with low fat content such as: safflower, millet, canary, sunflower, and groat seeds.
+The best seeds for cockatiels are those with low-fat content such as safflower, millet, canary, sunflower, and groat seeds.
 This is the first building block (fat), along with a few others that make for a fully nutritious and holistic cockatiel diet.
-Many newer cockatiel owners have a tendency to purchase solely seeds, but that has implications for their health.
+Many newer cockatiel owners tend to purchase solely seeds, but that has implications for their health.

 The problem with all-seed diets?

-Seeds only provide fat, which are needed in balanced quantities, but they do not provide calcium or protein.
+Seeds only provide fat, which is a need in balanced quantities, but they do not provide calcium or protein.
 This can result in nutritional deficiencies, infections, or other problems.
 Seeds genetically modified to be grown for cooking oil production can even lead to our bird friends to become obese.
-As said above, a diet that is nutritious is one that is similar to the one cockatiels have evolved in.
-Seeds produced to be eaten by humans are also not a healthy choice for cockatiels as they have higher concentrations of fat.
-In nature, seeds are usually less fat concentrated.
-The best cockatiel diet will consist in seeds being 10% or 20% seeds.
+As said above, a nutritious diet is one that is similar to the one cockatiels have evolved in.
+Seeds produce to eat by humans are also not a healthy choice for cockatiels as they have higher concentrations of fat.
+In nature, seeds are usually less fat concentrate.
+The best cockatiel diet will consist of seeds being 10% or 20% seeds.